rpires71/milestone1/README.md

 The page should show my human side — my passion for education, patience, communication style, and ability to support learners of different ages and abilities.

 **Acceptance Criteria**
 - [ ] The tone is clear, supportive, and easy to understand.
-- [ ] Mentions tutoring subjects and levels (KS3, GCSE, A-levels).
 - [ ] Reassures users of my experience and personal approach.
 - [ ] A call-to-action or link to Bookings and other pages is visible.
 - [ ] The site is responsive and accessible across desktop, tablet, and mobile.

 **Tasks**
-- [ ] Add sentence like: “I offer tutoring in Computer Science and Maths for KS3, GCSE, and A-Level.”
-- [ ] Mention my approach: patient, structured, encouraging.
+- [ ] Mention my my mission is to empower learners and professionals alike through meaningful technology education and solutions.
-- [ ] Include a friendly line about how to get in touch.
+- [ ] Include a contact information.
 - [ ] Add “Book a Tutoring Session” button/link to Bookings and other pages.
 - [ ] Test readability and responsiveness across desktop, tablet, and mobile.